All Posts, General Encouragement, The Beauty of Scripture, Theological Things

 He wants to make an everlasting covenant with us.
 And I love that He mentions David, here — this is King David — because we have it on record that David was far from perfect, just like we are.
 All kinds of mess in his choices, just like in ours.
 And yet God is faithful to those who have turned to Him — He upholds the covenant, even though we can’t — and He fulfilled all His promises to David, and His love for David was shown to be sure and steadfast, even when David was anything but sure and steadfast.

 And as a last beautiful connection, Isaiah 55 was written more than 700 years before the birth of Jesus, but here’s John 6:35: “Then Jesus declared, “I am the bread of life.
-Whoever comes to Me will never go hungry, and whoever believes in Me will never be thirsty.””
-And here’s Matthew 26:27-28: “Then He took the cup, gave thanks, and gave it to them, saying, “Drink from it, all of you.
-This is My blood of the covenant, which is poured out for many for the forgiveness of sins.”
+Whoever comes to Me will never go hungry, and whoever believes in Me will never be thirsty.””(NIV) And John 4:13-14: Jesus said to her, “Everyone who drinks of this water will be thirsty again, but whoever drinks of the water that I will give him will never be thirsty again.
+The water that I will give him will become in him a spring of water welling up to eternal life.””(ESV) And here’s Matthew 26:27-28: “Then He took a cup, and when He had given thanks, He gave it to them, saying, “Drink from it, all of you.
+This is My blood of the covenant, which is poured out for many for the forgiveness of sins.”(NIV)

 Bread.
 Water.
 Covenant.
 All provided for us in and through Jesus.